pursuit-curriculum/unit-dsa/intro-to-oop/README.md

 - it has an array of snacks (make 3 snacks)

 - snacks are objects that have a name and a price

-- a vending machine has a function vend that allows user to enter the array position (a number) of the snack and then that snack will be returned
+- a vending machine has a function vend that allows the user to enter the array position (a number) of the snack, and then that snack will be returned

 - Be able to call vendingMachine.vend() with a valid integer to return a snack

 ## Model a Deck of Cards

-The goal will be to play a simple game of Blackjack (two players, each get two cards, determine who wins)
+The goal will be to play a simple game of Blackjack (two players, each gets two cards, determine who wins)

-**Note**: We will continue to work on solving this after the second lesson on OOP and you will get more time to work on this problem during the next session
+**Note**: We will continue to work on solving this after the second lesson on OOP, and you will get more time to work on this problem during the next session

 - Cards with a face of 2 - 10, jack, queen, king ace
-- Values of cards 2-10 are same as face, jack, queen, and king are worth 10, ace starts as a value of 11, but can be changed to a value of 1
+- Values of cards 2-10 are the same as the face.
+Jack, queen, and king are worth 10.
+Ace starts as a value of 11 but can be changed to a value of 1
 - There are 4 sets of 13 cards (hearts, diamonds, spades, clubs)

 - The card objects should go in an array
-- There should be a method that 'shuffles' the deck, the card objects can be reordered
+- There should be a method that 'shuffles' the deck.
+The card objects can be reordered
-- As each play happens, two cards are given to the player and two are given to the computer player - these cards are removed from the array of card objects
+- As each play happens, two cards are given to the player, and two are given to the computer player - these cards are removed from the array of card objects

-Write down any questions you have about this model, what information is needed?
+Write down any questions about this model.
+What information is needed?
 What other considerations are there?

 ## Bonus